julienagullo/portfolio-vue/README.md

 Copyright © jagullo.fr

-Licensed under the MIT license except for the project images.
+Licensed under the MIT license except for all images.